amyq/global-thermonuclear-war/source/styles-advanced.rst

 Text substitutions
 =====================
-If you want to use some substitutions for all documents, put them into ``rst_prolog`` or put them into a separate file and include it into all documents you want to use them in, using the include directive.
-(Be sure to give the include file a file name extension differing from that of other source files, to avoid Sphinx finding it as a standalone document.)
+``rst.prolog`` is defined in ``conf.py`` per http://widequestion.com/question/automatically-include-definitions-file-from-subdirectories/  and points to two text files in the ``_includes`` folder.
+(The different file name extension is to avoid Sphinx finding it as a standalone document.)

 http://docutils.sourceforge.net/docs/ref/rst/directives.html#include

 See http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#substitution-definitions

-.. todo:: Set up a separate file as an include see: http://widequestion.com/question/automatically-include-definitions-file-from-subdirectories/ and maybe https://stackoverflow.com/questions/26242919/sphinx-documentation-system-multiple-substitutions-with-rst-prolog

-.. todo:: Substitutions in subdirectories are an issue so we have to find a way to cope with this if we're going to use subdirectories for products (which we want to do because it makes paths automatically): see http://global-thermonuclear-war.readthedocs.io/en/latest/acquia-cloud/index.html for a broken example